 It was also used to treat epidermophytosis, skin tuberculosis alopecia; different microbial and chronic eczemas, cutaneous conditions of cold regions, pyoderma and Trichophyton skin inflammation (according to ASAFOVA, N et al. in Physiologically active bee products.)

 Recommended application forms: 10-50 % propolis ointments or creams, 10-20 % propolis water tinctures.
-Check this page if you want to see what we can find on Amazon available to buy.

 Is bee venom good for psoriasis?